sungnga/react-colors-app/README.md

   - Do this in App.js
   - Create the syncLocalStorage() method to save the palettes to local storage
   - Inside savePalette() method, after state is updated, call the syncLocalStorage() method as callback
+- Delete a MiniPalette functionality
-- Add deleteIcon to MiniPalette.js and add styles to it
+  - Add deleteIcon using Material UI to MiniPalette.js and add styles to it
+  - In App.js, write a deletePalette() function that takes a palette id and deletes it from the palettes list
+    - Pass down this deletePalette() as props to PaletteList component
+    - In PaletteList.js, pass down handleDelete function and the palette id as props to the MiniPalette component
+    - In MiniPalette.js, when the deleteIcon is clicked, call the deletePalette() function which triggers the `this.props.handleDelete(this.props.id)` function

 ## Libraries Used